Watch this 5-minute video on writing effective calls to action.

 Calls to action need to be clear and concise.
 Your CTA should start with a verb that encourages visitors to take specific action.
 Examples include Download, Learn, Join, Get, and Start.
 You want to use words that create a sense of urgency and will motivate visitors to act.
 Verbs projecting urgency include Now, Limited-time, Today.
-Guthrie has a prominent “Learn Your Heart Age” on their web page to encourage visitors to take the EVALIA® Heart Health Profiler.
+Guthrie has a prominent “Learn Your Heart Age” on their web page to encourage visitors to take the Medicom Health Heart Health Assessment.

 Support your CTA with compelling messages